Neuroimmunology

 A number of genetic, developmental, psychological, and organic risk factors have been identified for sleep terrors.

 Organic factors.
-Sleep terrors occur more often in children with sleep-disordered breathing than in normal children and are increased in persons with obstructive sleep apnea, especially during nasal continuous positive airway pressure therapy, and in those who consume alcohol at bedtime.
+Sleep terrors occur more often in children with sleep-disordered breathing than in normal children and are increased in patients with obstructive sleep apnea, especially during nasal continuous positive airway pressure therapy, and in those who consume alcohol at bedtime or enjoy intense evening physical activities that promote increased slow wave sleep and NREM sleep instability.
 The prevalence of parasomnias, including sleep terrors, is greater among children with neurodevelopmental disorders, such as Down syndrome and cerebral palsy.
 These patients are more vulnerable to upper airway obstruction that can cause repeated arousals from sleep, triggering arousal disorders.
-Nevsimalova and colleagues suggested that childhood parasomnias, including sleep terror, can be regarded as a disorder of sleep maturation because they are frequently associated with perinatal risk factors and developmental comorbidities (27).
+Childhood parasomnias, including sleep terror, can be regarded as a disorder of sleep maturation because they are frequently associated with perinatal risk factors and developmental comorbidities.

 Sleep terrors starting in adulthood can be symptomatic of neurologic diseases.
 There are isolated documented cases of sleep terrors caused by a brainstem lesion or a thalamic tumor.

 The pathogenesis of sleep terrors is unknown.
-Sleep terror is classified as a disorder of arousal based on the concept that disordered arousal mechanisms lead to behavioral and emotional activation but not to a full awakening (08; 26).
+Sleep terror is classified as a disorder of arousal based on the concept that disordered arousal mechanisms lead to behavioral and emotional activation but not to a full awakening (09; 33; 07; 27).
 Sleep disorders that are known to trigger arousals, like sleep-disordered breathing, may cause sleep terror in children.
-Episodes usually occur during deep non-REM sleep (stage 3).
 High-voltage slow-wave activity may be seen immediately prior to the episode, and the EEG during an episode may show diffuse, hypersynchronous rhythmic delta, diffuse delta with intermixed faster frequencies in the theta and alpha range, or prominent alpha and beta activity.

-Some authors failed to find a “delta wave build-up” prior to an arousal disorder, suggesting that this EEG pattern does not appear to be specific for an arousal disorder episode (32).
-Intracerebral EEG studies suggest that arousal disorders could be dissociated arousal states due to the coexistence of different, local, cerebral states of being (32; 02).
-Scalp EEG analysis reveals a localized decrease in slow wave activity over centro-parietal regions relative to the rest of the brain in patients with arousal disorders compared to good-sleeping healthy controls; also, these differences in local sleep were present in the absence of any detectable clinical or electrophysiological signs of arousal (09).
+Some authors failed to find a “delta wave build-up” prior to an arousal disorder, suggesting that this EEG pattern does not appear to be specific for an arousal disorder episode (36).
+Intracerebral EEG studies suggest that arousal disorders could be dissociated arousal states due to the coexistence of different, local, cerebral states of being (36; 02).
+Scalp EEG analysis reveals a localized decrease in slow wave activity over centro-parietal regions relative to the rest of the brain in patients with arousal disorders compared to good-sleeping healthy controls; also, these differences in local sleep were present in the absence of any detectable clinical or electrophysiological signs of arousal (10).
 These topographical changes in local EEG power persist during REM sleep and wakefulness, suggesting a trait-like functional change that crosses the boundaries of NREM sleep.
+Spectral analysis over 325 episodes of disorders of arousal showed an absolute significant increase in all frequency bands prior to episodes of disorders of arousal, excluding sigma, which displayed the opposite effect.
+In normalized maps, the increase was relatively higher over the central/anterior areas for both slow and fast frequency bands.
+Taken together, these results show that deep sleep and wake-like EEG rhythms coexist over overlapping areas before episodes of disorders of arousal, suggesting an alteration of local sleep mechanisms.
+Episodes of different complexity are preceded by a similar EEG activation, implying that they possibly share a similar pathophysiology (27).

-Studies on adults suggest that an abnormal deep sleep associated with a high slow-wave sleep fragmentation might be responsible for the occurrence of sleep terror episodes (22).
-A video-polysomnographic (V-PSG) assessment to quantify slow-wave sleep interruptions (slow-wave sleep fragmentation index, slow/mixed and fast arousal ratios, and indexes per hour) and the associated behaviors in 60 adult patients with disorder of arousal showed that slow-wave sleep fragmentation index and the mixed, slow, and slow/mixed arousal indexes and ratios were higher in patients with disorders of arousal than controls (22).
-Usually, the increased slow-wave sleep fragmentation observed in patients with sleep terrors is not associated with the level of daytime sleepiness (21).
-In fact, daytime sleepiness in adult patients with sleep terrors and sleepwalking episodes seems to be associated with a specific polygraphic phenotype (rapid sleep onset, long sleep time, lower numbers of awakenings on N3), which is suggestive of a higher sleep propensity that may contribute to incomplete awakening from deep sleep (06).
+Studies on adults suggest that an abnormal deep sleep associated with a high slow-wave sleep fragmentation might be responsible for the occurrence of sleep terror episodes (25).
+A video-polysomnographic (V-PSG) assessment to quantify slow-wave sleep interruptions (slow-wave sleep fragmentation index, slow/mixed and fast arousal ratios, and indexes per hour) and the associated behaviors in 60 adult patients with disorder of arousal showed that slow-wave sleep fragmentation index and the mixed, slow, and slow/mixed arousal indexes and ratios were higher in patients with disorders of arousal than controls (25).
+Usually, the increased slow-wave sleep fragmentation observed in patients with sleep terrors is not associated with the level of daytime sleepiness.
+In fact, daytime sleepiness in adult patients with sleep terrors and sleepwalking episodes seems to be associated with a specific polygraphic phenotype (rapid sleep onset, long sleep time, lower numbers of awakenings on N3), which is suggestive of a higher sleep propensity that may contribute to incomplete awakening from deep sleep.

-Approximately 1% to 6% of prepubertal children have recurrent sleep terrors, with a peak incidence between 5 and 7 years of age (18).
-Episodes tend to decrease in frequency or cease during early adolescence such that 50% of children no longer have attacks by the age of 8 and 36% continue to have attacks into adolescence, suggesting a disorder of maturation of the nervous system.
-However, in some patients, episodes begin in adolescence or early adulthood (02; 26).
-The prevalence of disorders of arousal was 7.1% among boys and 7.7% among girls in a nationwide survey conducted among Japanese adolescents (15).
-The prevalence in adults is about 1%; in most instances this represents a continuation of episodes after adolescence.
-Sex and racial or cultural differences do not appear to affect prevalence.
+Approximately 1% to 6% of prepubertal children have recurrent sleep terrors, with a peak incidence between 5 and 7 years of age.
+Episodes tend to decrease in frequency or cease during early adolescence such that 50% of children no longer have attacks by the age of 8, suggesting a disorder of maturation of the nervous system.
+The high amount of slow wave sleep in preschool and school aged children could be a predisposing factor for the occurrence of disorders of arousal.
+The decrease of delta sleep due to synaptic pruning during adolescence may also account for the disappearance of sleep terrors at this age (14).
+However, in some patients, episodes begin in adolescence or early adulthood (02; 33).
+The prevalence of disorders of arousal in adults is about 1%.
+Sex and racial or cultural differences do not appear to affect prevalence, although some sources indicate that boys seem to be more frequently affected than girls (14).

-Sleep deprivation, a big delay in sleep/wake schedule such as that of confinement due to COVID-19, emotional stress, alcohol use at bedtime, and febrile illness can influence the frequency and severity of episodes in susceptible individuals (23; 05). voidance of these precipitants may help to prevent sleep terrors.
-In some patients, the premenstrual period may be associated with more frequent episodes (23; 26).
+Sleep deprivation, a big delay in sleep/wake schedule such as that of confinement due to COVID-19, emotional stress, alcohol use at bedtime, and febrile illness can influence the frequency and severity of episodes in susceptible individuals (28; 06).
+Avoidance of these precipitants may help to prevent sleep terrors.
+In some patients, the premenstrual period may be associated with more frequent episodes (30; 33).

 The differential diagnosis includes sleep-related epilepsy, REM sleep behavior disorder, nightmares, confusional arousals, nocturnal panic attacks, nocturnal delirium, and other sleep disorders that produce anxiety, including obstructive sleep apnea and nocturnal cardiac ischemia.
-Sleep terrors pose particular problems in their differential diagnosis with the sleep-related epileptic seizures, particularly sleep-related hypermotor epilepsy in which attacks commonly occur without scalp EEG epileptic abnormalities (33; 19; 26).
+Sleep terrors pose particular problems in their differential diagnosis with the sleep-related epileptic seizures, particularly sleep-related hypermotor epilepsy in which attacks commonly occur without scalp EEG epileptic abnormalities (37; 21; 33).
 Generally, the distinction between sleep terrors and epileptic seizures is based on clinical criteria.
-Features favoring the diagnosis of sleep-related hypermotor epilepsy rather than sleep terrors are a high rate of same-night recurrence, the presence of dystonic-dyskinetic motor pattern during the attacks, their stereotypical motor behavior, their response to antiepileptic medication, and onset or persistence into adulthood (30; 33; 26).
+Features favoring the diagnosis of sleep-related hypermotor epilepsy rather than sleep terrors are a high rate of same-night recurrence, the presence of dystonic-dyskinetic motor pattern during the attacks, their stereotypical motor behavior, their response to antiepileptic medication, and onset or persistence into adulthood (35; 37; 33).
 Sleep terrors typically occur within the first few hours of sleep, whereas seizures may occur throughout the night (see Table 1).
 Nocturnal complex partial seizures may also be associated with fearful appearance, screaming, running, tachycardia, and vague frightening perceptions.
-However, it is not always possible to distinguish sleep terrors from seizures on the basis of history alone, and video-polysomnographic recording is mandatory in cases in which episodes are frequent and persisting in young adulthood with a violent motor behavior (26).
-In association with the episodes’ semeiological features, sleep stage and the relative time of occurrence of minor and major motor manifestations during sleep represent useful criteria to discriminate sleep-related hypermotor epilepsy and disorders of arousal (29; 19).
+However, it is not always possible to distinguish sleep terrors from seizures on the basis of history alone, and video-polysomnographic recording is mandatory in cases in which episodes are frequent and persisting in young adulthood with a violent motor behavior (33).
+In association with the episodes’ semiological features, sleep stage and the relative time of occurrence of minor and major motor manifestations during sleep represent useful criteria to discriminate sleep-related hypermotor epilepsy and disorders of arousal (34; 21).
 Analyzing the "event distribution index" during video-polysomnography recordings of 89 patients with a definite diagnosis of disorders of arousal (59) or sleep-related hypermotor epilepsy (30), the occurrence of at least one major event outside N3 was highly suggestive for sleep-related hypermotor epilepsy.
-The occurrence of at least one minor event during N3 was highly suggestive for disorders of arousal (29).
+The occurrence of at least one minor event during N3 was highly suggestive for disorders of arousal (34).

 Sleep terrors usually occur within the first few hours of sleep and arise out of NREM sleep stages 3 (N3), whereas nightmares occur out of REM sleep during the middle or latter half of the night.
 Nightmares are not usually accompanied by major motor activity or severe anxiety, vocalization, and autonomic discharge, and they are less likely to begin with an intense scream than sleep terrors.
 The sleeper is more easily aroused and, when awakened from a nightmare, exhibits good intellectual function.
 Afterward, dream content can be recalled in vivid detail (see Table 1).
 Some patients, however, have clinical features that overlap between nightmares and sleep terrors.